kdoore/CS2335-Gitbook/minigame_-_view.md

-# MiniGame
+#Enhanced MiniGame Project 3

+**Optional Simplified MiniGame S19 - Unity Package** The link below provides a UnityPackage with a simplified MiniGame Scene and scripts for completing Project 3, for students that weren't able to have a workable project for Project 1.
 [Spring 2019 - UnityPackage with Simplified MiniGameScene](https://utdallas.box.com/v/miniGame-v2-Proj3-startAsset)

 ### Dynamic Interaction with Goals and Consequences

 The MiniGame is the portion of the Project where the player can dynamically interact with a player sprite, with some objective or goal that will result in some game-data generated that will have consequential impact on the player experience in subsequent scenes in the game.

-In order to design the logic of the mini-game, it will be good to take a high-level view of  several concepts that will impact our code design.
+In order to enhance the logic of the mini-game, it will be good to take a high-level view of  several concepts that will impact our code design.
 What are new script components that represent important concepts for the mini-game design.

 # Mini-Game Script Components

 1. **GameData** - what is the data generated in the game and how do we store the data so we can access it in subsequent game scenes.

-   * Some C# Data Structures:
+   * Some C# Data Structures: ( Used in InventorySystem)
      * List&lt; T &gt;
      * Dictionary &lt; TKey, TValue &gt;